zydou/arti/doc/dev/rpc-book/src/messages-and-json.md

 that exactly matches the `id` of the request it is in reply to.

 > This is not exactly true:
-> If an application sends Arti a request so misformed
+> If an application sends Arti a request so malformed
 > that Arti cannot determine the request's `id`,
 > then Arti will respond with an error
 > containing no `id` field,